kjon-life/vscode-paste-image/README.md

 4. Save the clipboard image as PNG in that folder
 5. Insert a Markdown image link (`![alt-text](assets/images/name.png)`) at the cursor

-## Usage

-1. Copy an image to your clipboard:
-   - Take a screenshot
-   - Copy an image from another application
-   - Use your OS screenshot tool (e.g., ⌘+Shift+4 on macOS, Win+Shift+S on Windows)

-2. In a Markdown file, either:
-   - Press the default keybinding `Fn+F5`
-   - Use the command palette (Ctrl/Cmd+Shift+P) and search for `Paste Image and Insert Markdown Link`

-3. Enter a filename when prompted (without extension)

-4. Enter alt-text when prompted (for accessibility)

-5. The image will be:
-   - Saved as a PNG in the `assets/images/` directory (created if it doesn't exist)
-   - Linked automatically at your cursor position with proper Markdown syntax

-## Installation

 ### From VSIX File